justin-brewer/speed-challenge/README.md

   3 x relu + softmax.
 The output layer's weights are not trainable and I used mean squared error loss (1).
 Data is shuffled before being split into train and test sets.
 Bootstrap aggregation is used to pick the batch at each training step.
-Dropout was used at 50% during training.
+50% dropout was used during training.

-Results:
+Results :

-  Training on 70%, my network achieves MSE of 0.06 (m/s) on my validation set.
+  Training on 50%, my network achieves MSE of 1.8 ((m/s)^2) on my validation set.
+  Training on 60%, MSE = 1.2.
+  Training on 70%, MSE = 0.06.

   A large portion of the error seems to come from times the car is sitting still and other cars are moving in the camera's view.
 More training data is needed to know if this model is actually useful.
   ...to be continued.

-Future Work:
+Future Work :

   Other than averaging optical flow over a window of five flow frames (which consists of information from six video frames), this network is memoryless.